Hello! I'm Paul McAleer. I make big ideas approachable.

 A noted writer, speaker, and photographer, Paul's speaking engagements include repeat performances at SXSW Interactive and WebVisions.
-Paul also spoke at CreativeMornings Denver, the inaugural UX STRAT conference, and World IA Day Chicago.
+Paul also spoke at Design & Content, CreativeMornings Denver, UX STRAT, and World IA Day Chicago.
 Paul's writing has been published in UX Matters, and Paul's photography was featured in the book Communicating with Pattern: Stripes.
-Paul is currently writing a book.

-A Chicago native, Paul lives with family in beautiful Denver, Colorado.
+A Chicago native, Paul now lives with family in beautiful Colorado.